The Corpus of Hittite Divinatory Texts (HDivT)

 General information

-The tablets are mostly fragmentary and only B offers a few undamaged omens.
+The tablets are mostly fragmentary, and only B offers a few undamaged omens.
 The text lists lunar eclipses during months three to five, using the verb puš-.
 The apodoses, as much as are preserved, deal with the king, flooding, and the harvest.
-Monthly lunar eclipse omens of this type also appear in CTH 532.4 and CTH 532.6, but CTH 532.4 is either its own text or an earlier or later passage of this text that cannot be placed, and CTH 532.6 uses different terminology for the eclipse (ak-) and describes additional phenomena during the eclipse.
+Monthly lunar eclipse omens of this type also appear in CTH 532.4 and CTH 532.6.
+There is no overlap between CTH 532.4 and CTH 532.5, so although they could be sections of the same text, they are kept separate here.
+CTH 532.6 uses different terminology for the eclipse (ak-) and describes additional phenomena during the eclipse.

 Editio ultima: 2024-07-02